The War of Powers: The War of Powers part 2

 Synalon Etuul has begun her conquest of The Sundered Realm, and Moriana's first attempt to reclaim the City in the Sky has failed.
 With Fost working with the Sky City Resistance, Moriana attempts to enlist the aid of the Fallen Ones, the reptilian builders of the city who were overthrown several millennia before.

 Forming an alliance with the Fallen Ones, Moriana finally retakes the city but is betrayed at the last by the leader of the reptiles who uses his magic to free the demon Istu, who has been chained to the bedrock of the floating city since the War of Powers ten thousand years before.
 Now, with the Fallen Ones in control of the city and Istu released from his prison, they embark on a crusade to eliminate the human race.

 Forced into an uneasy alliance with Synalon and Prince Rann, Fost and Moriana rally humanity's survivors but are gradually forced back to the ancient city of Athalau.
 They form a plan to summon the World Spirit, as Felarod the Mystic did during the War of Powers, with the hope that this time they can destroy Istu utterly.
 With the help of Felarod's descendants, Moriana contacts the World Spirit but cannot control it.
 Synalon then steps forward, volunteering to focus the power that Moriana wields.
 Gaining access to the Sky City, Rann and Fost fight side by side to protect Synalon while she channels the World Spirit.
 After a titanic battle Synalon is able to destroy Istu, but is then killed when the city collides with a mountain and is destroyed.
 Just before the city's destruction Fost straps the mortally wounded Rann onto the back of his war eagle and escapes.

 With the Fallen Ones defeated, Fost and Moriana turn to rebuilding the reborn Athalau.

 Reception

+David Langford characterized the series as "968 pages of junk food for the mind."

 Dave Langford reviewed The War of Powers Part II: Istu Awakened for White Dwarf #63, and stated that "People who like routine sword-and-sorcery, with a killing or orgasm (sometimes both) every few pages, will no doubt love this book.
 These two books.
 These six books..."

 Colin Greenland reviewed The War of Powers and Istu Awakened for Imagine magazine, and stated that "'Realistic, adult and funny' said Science Fiction Review, but three different adjectives spring to my mind: crude, sleazy and crass."